-Together with a group of 5 fellow students from UvA, we’ve created an illustrated eBook called “Markets of Amsterdam” that will help travellers, students and new residents of the city to get a one-stop information about the colourful and lively market scene of Amsterdam.
+Together with a group of 5 fellow students from UvA, we’ve created an illustrated eBook called “Markets of Amsterdam” that will help travelers, students and new residents of the city to get a one-stop information about the colorful and lively market scene of Amsterdam.
 It is individual and exclusive series on different types of markets, aimed to showcase places where to shop on a budget – the series 1 being on Flea Markets: Albert Cuymarkt, Dappermarkt , IJ-Hallen, Waterlooplein, Noordermarkt.
 The eBook has relevant descriptions in a friendly and relatable narrative style, with a sprinkle of video bytes, and original illustrations along with images.

 In today’s note, I’ll cover Dapper Market which is one of the most well-known markets, the place is huge with a variety of things being sold.

-Address of the market
+Address of the Dapper Market

 Dapperstraat, 1093 BS Amsterdam.